style-sage/devops-image-of-the-day/README.md

 This is a simple Django project that makes use of some AWS resources.

-It is inspired by https://github.com/realpython/image-of-the-day/ with two differences:
+It is inspired by https://github.com/realpython/image-of-the-day/ with three differences:
 * use more recent versions of Django, Pillow, etc
 * use S3 to store images
+* it has unit tests for views

 # Configuration